Colin-Majoor/Colin-Majoor.github.io/README.md

 Selected events based on the apparent link in Quotebank between talk about the event and about climate change.
 Visual inspection of the plots + Google trends to ensure the talks are in fact due to the event and not other climate related activities (conference, strike, speech, etc.)

+In the following sections, a comparison is made between discussion around the topic of climate change (climate data) and a general type of natural disaster (disaster data), either storms (e.g., hurricanes, typhoons, ...) or heat waves.
+One can be tempted to conclude that an observed increase in both would mean that the natural disaster caused an increase in discussion around climate change, however many factors can come into play.
+Real world factors could be climate summits and strikes or the release of a major climate report.
+On a more technical level though, the overall amount of quotes in the Quotebank dataset can fluctuate over time, meaning that an observed increase in the quotes related to climate change might be due to an increase in the overall number of quotes retrieved during that time window, rather than being due to a actual increase in quotes in the real world.

+We attempt to account for the fluctuation in overall quotes retrieved over a time period by picking a common english word ('especially') which is broad enough to appear in many different contexts but not so broad that a subset of the Quotebank dataset which contains this token is too big to load into memory.
+The idea is that this subset of Quotebank (general data) is able to represent the general evolution of the number of quotes throughout a given time frame.

+By including the general data, it can, for certain years, become blatantly obvious that spikes in the climate and disaster data happen simply because there is an increase in overall number of quotes because the evolution of all three quote occurrences follow an identical trend.
+The goal is to identify the parts of the climate and disaster data which increase for a reason other than there simply being a sudden increase in overall number quotes by leveraging the general data.

+In order to reach the aforementioned goal, we define a method for extracting so-called 'relevant spikes'.
+These are spikes in the climate and disaster related data which go against the trend of the general data, or surpass it by an adjustable parameter.
+For example, if the general data stays stable over the course of a few weeks, but the climate data experiences a sharp increase, we could decide to identify as a relevant spike.
+Whether or not the spike is due to a particular disaster is irrelevant at this stage, we simply want to identify spikes in the data which are likely caused by some effect from the real world.

+The task of determining if a (supposedly) real world increase in climate data is related to a real world increase in disaster data is part of what the next sections try to tackle.
+Through a series of comparisons between events of a given disaster type occurring in different places, we try to determine the main factors that can create a causal relationship between the disaster (and discussion around it) and discussion around climate change.
+The hypotheses developed try to keep in mind that Quotebank was extracted from news articles in English, meaning that most quotes will originate from Western media and countries such as the United States, the United Kingdom, Canada and Australia.
+Of course, there are news English-speaking news outlets in many different countries, for example India, but the balance is uneven.

+To select the individual disasters we select those that correspond to relevant spikes in the disaster data.
+We verify these spikes by looking for a similar pattern in Google Trends.
+In addition to verifying that the trends match, this tool will also often produce the specific natural disaster that occurred by checking the related queries.
+Additionally, the specific natural disasters and their properties can be verified using Wikipedia, notably, we made use of the (List of heat waves)[https://en.wikipedia.org/wiki/List_of_heat_waves#2015] article.
+When selecting the disasters to compare, we look for the ones that cause an increase in climate discussion and those that don't.
+The goal of the analysis is to determine why two similar disasters could produce such different results in the climate data.

 ## Description of the events

 The first events we will consider are both heat waves from the year 2015.